Carokyp/Forest-Pals/README.md

 * [HTML Validator](https://validator.w3.org/#validate_by_input): Confirmed the HTML code is valid, with no errors detected.
 * [CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input): Verified the CSS code, with no errors detected.
 * [JS-Beautify](https://beautifier.io/): Checked the formatting and structure of the HTML and CSS for consistency and readability.
-* [Squoosh](https://squoosh.app): was used in this project to resize, compress, and optimize images for the web, ensuring they load quickly while maintaining visual quality

 ## Testing